Award for Leadership in Languages and Cultures

 • Finalists may be contacted for an interview to assist the panel in selecting the Award recipients.

-• Only Award recipients will be contacted.
-Receipt of all nominations will be acknowledged formally after the Award Ceremony.
+• Only successful Award recipients will be contacted.

-In this spirit of recognition, the Multicultural Education and Languages Committee (MELC) under the Minister for Education, together with the Australia Day Council of South Australia, proudly present the recipients of the Award for Leadership in Languages and Cultures.
+In the spirit of recognition, the Multicultural Education and Languages Committee (MELC) under the Minister for Education, together with the Australia Day Council of South Australia, proudly present the Award for Leadership in Languages and Cultures.

 Gallery